szymonmaszke/torchlambda/README.md

           .View()
           .WriteCompact(),
       "application/json");
 }

-/* Here we setup model so it won't be reloaded during every request */

 int main() {
   /* Inference doesn't need gradient, let's turn it off */ torch::NoGradGuard no_grad_guard{};

-  /* Change name/path to your model if you so desire */ constexpr auto model_path = "/bin/model.ptc";
+  /* Change name/path to your model if you so desire */ /* Layers are unpacked to /opt, so you are better off keeping it */ constexpr auto model_path = "/opt/model.ptc";

   /* You could add some checks whether the module is loaded correctly */ torch::jit::script::Module module = torch::jit::load(model_path, torch::kCPU);